-Your auto policy, for the most part, follows your vehicle – but your personal circumstances as a driver of the vehicle which you are insuring also weigh heavily over your total costs.
+Your auto policy, for the most part, follows your vehicle.
+However, your circumstances as a driver of the vehicle you’re insuring also weigh heavily over your total costs.
 All of these things will help your insurance company calculate your total risk.

 Factors that influence your total costs based on you as a driver include:

-- Financial responsibility – having a good credit score, owning your own home, full-time employment, and the like make you a more appealing customer because you’ll be more likely to pay your premiums on time and in full when they are due.
+having a good credit score, owning your own home, full-time employment, and the like make you a more appealing customer because you’ll be more likely to pay your premiums on time and in full when they are due.
 Being responsible financially is also closely associated with being a less risky driver.

-- Number of vehicles on the policy – obviously, the more vehicles you insure, the more your coverage will cost.
+The more vehicles you insure, the more your coverage will cost.
 But bundling multiple vehicles on the same policy can also help you get discounts.

 So, How Can You Get the Best Deal?

 Your first step should be to find a reliable, accurate car insurance quote comparison resource so that you can shop around between different auto insurance companies in your zip code.

 Asking for Discounts

-You might even be able to get a better price on your policy if you can prove to your auto insurance company that you were willing to take steps to mitigate your risk, such as taking a defensive driving course.
+You might even get a better price on your policy if you can prove to your auto insurance company that you were willing to take steps to mitigate your risk, such as taking a defensive driving course.

 Tweaking Your Policy to Fit Your Needs

-Ask your insurance agent to make sure that you’re buying exactly the coverage you need, at the limits you need it, and that you aren’t accidentally buying extra bells and whistles that you’ll just end up wasting money on in higher monthly premiums.
+Ask your insurance agent questions to ensure that you’re buying exactly the coverage you need, at the limits you need it, and that you aren’t accidentally buying extra bells and whistles that you’ll end up wasting money on in higher monthly premiums.

 Clean up Your Record

 fI you have a bad driving record or a poor credit score, do what you can to show that you want to adopt safer driving habits and get on top of your financial situation.